harrelfe/blogd/content/post/powilcoxon.markdown

 -   Compute over the grid of combined distinct values the difference between the two logit CDFs to examine parallelism.
 Parallel curves on the logit scale indicate PO.
 -   Quantify the non-parallelism by taking Gini’s mean diference of all the differences (a robust competitor of the standard deviation that is the mean of all pairwise absolute differences).
 A low value indicates parallelism.
 The lowest possible value of 0.0 indicates equidistant logit ECDFs across all values of Y.

 This procedure is virtually the same as computing empirical log odds ratios for all possible cutoffs of Y and looking at their variation.
 It differs only in how differences are computed for a cutpoint that is outside the data for one of the groups.
+It may give too much weight to unstable ORs, so also compute a second measure of non-PO, not using any extrapolation, that is a weighted standard deviation of log ORs over all cutoffs of `\(Y\)`, with weights equal to the estimated variance of the log odds ratios.
+This index can be computed whenever there are at least two cutpoints having neither 0.0 nor 1.0 proportions in either group.

-The index of non-PO is exemplified by taking samples of size n=50 in a similar way to how the simulation will be run later.
+The indexes of non-PO are exemplified by taking samples of size n=50 in a similar way to how the simulation will be run later.
 The plotted ECDFs for the two groups are on the logit scale.
 The index of non-parallelism of these two transformed curves appears on each panel.
+The bottom right panel shows the relationship of the two indexes.

 ``` r
 require(rms)